hoshmandent/INSTANT-File-Downloads/README.md

 ```
 this will Encode the data into Base64 String making it easier to work with.

-* Now to Output the $base64string variable we need to put it in a file run the following command to write the data into a file
+* Now to Output the $base64string variable we need to put the data in a file, run the following command to write the data into a file.
 ```powershell
 $base64string | Out-File TempData.log
 ```